Q: What is Amazon DocumentDB (with MongoDB compatibility)?

 Amazon DocumentDB was designed to eliminate unnecessary IO operations in order to reduce costs and to ensure resources are available for serving read/write traffic.
 Write IOs are only consumed when pushing write-ahead log records to the storage layer for the purpose of making writes durable.
 Write IOs are counted in 4KB units.
 For example, a log record that is 1KB will count as one IO operation.
 However, concurrent write operations whose write-ahead log is less than 4KB can be batched together by the Amazon DocumentDB cloud database engine in order to optimize I/O consumption.
 Unlike traditional database engines Amazon DocumentDB never pushes modified database pages to the storage layer, resulting in further IO consumption savings.

-You can see how many IOs your Amazon DocumentDB cluster is consuming by going to the AWS Console.
+You can see how many IOs your Amazon DocumentDB cluster is consuming by going to the Amazon Web Services Console.
 To find your IO consumption, go to the Amazon DocumentDB section of the console, look at your list of clusters, select your Amazon DocumentDB cluster, then look for the “VolumeReadIOPs” and “VolumeWriteIOPs” metrics in the monitoring section.